wmullani/LeapFrog/README.txt

 I attempted to make a portal game object that would teleport the player on collision, but after hours of revising, following tutorials and consulting copilot I just wasn't able to get it to work and had to scrap the idea. design tools: I finally settled on a change to goal and skill, adding a collectible that would automatically increment the player's score by 5, but is very difficult to reach due to the parkour required.
 These are the changes I made!

+UPDATE: I have now added a functional GUI to display scores, as well as win text in the middle of the screen that will display when one player reaches 5 points.